pschool-in/curriculum/content/grammar/new-topics/conjunction-1.md

 ```

 ```
-Neha is friends with all boys *and* girls in the class.
+Neha is friends with all the boys *and* girls in the class.
 We burn crackers *and* eat sweets on Diwali.
 We have a dog *but* I also want a cat.
 Mohan is a smart boy *but* he is not good at sports.